AlexeyGorovoy/zeithalt/timeline/index.md

 In their founding accords, the new faction vows not to take interest in any lands outside the Desert with the goal of achieving neutrality with other factions.

-Will this new faction be able to keep their word?

-Will it achieve the promised neutrality with half of their members coming from MT?

-Will the Desert be protected or will it push other factions to see it as a new target?

-Only _time_ will tell.

 ![Battle Map](../timeline/map/eon0779.png)
 ## Eon 778 - The 3rd Outbreak in Synaxos Fields

 `⚔️ Battle` won by [MindTech Institute](../refs/mindtech_institute.md) (combined faction forces)

 After the previous war and the tension it caused between the factions, the defense of [Synaxos Fields](../refs/synaxos_fields.md) promised to be hard.

-There even were rumours of intentional sabotage against MindTech Institute.
+There even were rumors of intentional sabotage against MindTech Institute efforts.

 The fact that the faction had been suppressing [Corruption](../refs/corruption.md) for several battles in a row did not help either.

-However, the factions were able to gather a united force to aid MindTech Institute in the defense and avoid the global disaster.
+However, the factions were able to gather a strong united force to aid MindTech Institute in the defense and avoid the global disaster.

 ![Battle Map](../timeline/map/eon0778.png)